duckietown/book-opmanual-duckiedrone/src/flying/cleanflight-pid-settings.md

 ## PID terms in drones and tuning

 Primarily, a **proportional–integral–derivative controller** ([PID controller](https://en.wikipedia.org/wiki/PID_controller)) is used on the FC to achieve these.
-Here are some materials helping explain the influence of `P`, `I` and `D` terms , in the context of drones, and how should they be tuned based on the behaviors of the drone.
+Here are some materials helping explain the influence of `P`, `I` and `D` terms, in the context of drones, and how should they be tuned based on the behaviors of the drone.

 * [FPV Drone PID Explaned by Oscar Liang](https://oscarliang.com/pid/)
 * [CleanFlight PID Tuning on OpenTXU by John Case](http://open-txu.org/home/special-interests/multirotor/cleanflight-pid-tuning/)